-Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Ce rtification: Certification (1): : Pursuant to 41 C.F.R. §60-1.7(b)(1), Previous Equal Employment Opportunity Performance Certification, as the Prospective Prime Contractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) deve 41C.F.R. §60-2 and/or 60-4; eloped ar nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) participal opportunity clause; pated in a previous contract or subcontract subject to the equal OR ne Equal Joint Reporting Committee, the Director of Office of Employment Opportunity Commission, all reports due Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Propos (CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EE 1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, qualifies for an exempted status under 41 C.F.R. §60-1.5.
+Certification (1) or Certification (2) Select th ne appropriate responses in the appli cable Cei rtification: Certification (1): us Equal Employment Opportunity Performance ractor, I HEREBY CERTIFY THAT I: (a) (HAVE / HAVE NOT) deve 41C.F.R. §60-2 and/or 60-4; eloped ar nd filed an Affirmative Action Program pursuant to (b) (HAVE / HAVE NOT) participal opportunity clause; pated in a previous contract or subcontract subject to the equal (c) (HAVE / HAVE NOT) filed with the Joint Reporting Committee, the Director of Offi Federal Contract Compliance, or the Equal Employment Opportunity Commission, all report under the applicable filing requirements, Certification (2): I, HEREBY CERTIFY that as the Prospective Prime Contractor submitting this Proposal.
+(CLAIM / DO NOT CLAIM) exemption from the submission of the Standard Form 100 (EEO- 1) due to the fact that it employs a total of less than fifty (50) employees under C.F.R. §60-1.7, or qualifies for an exempted status under 41 C.F.R. §60-1.5.
 I FURTHER CEIthis project.
-RTIFY that the above Certification will be m nade part of any Subcontract Agreement involved with Executed on Signed: Title: (Officer/PROPOSER) y: Address ;
+RTIFY that the above Certification will be m nade part of any Subcontract Agreement involved with Executed on Signed: Title: (Officer/PROPOSER) ıy: Address :